ST10268917/RecipeAppPOE/README.md

 The example image below shows scaling a recipe by 'triple':
 ![image](https://github.com/ST10268917/RecipeAppPOE/assets/128280096/d70f0e63-0714-48e3-b5eb-0e699cf03aed)

 NOTE: Units of measurement are changed accordingly when scaling.
 In the example shown below, 8 tablespoons of milk when doubled, becomes 16 tablespoons of milk.
-The system does the conversion and changes this to 1 cup of milk beacuse 16 tablespoons = 1 cup.
+The system does the conversion and changes this to 1 cup of milk because 16 tablespoons = 1 cup.
 ![image](https://github.com/ST10268917/RecipeAppPOE/assets/128280096/51fde7ed-95da-430a-b53a-b535e848eb0e)